Deficiencies (last 4 years)

 Failed to include oxygen use in baseline care plans for two residents (#144 and #150).

-Failed to provide an ongoing program of activities that met the interests and supported the well-being of one resident (#41).
+Failed to provide an ongoing program of activities meeting the interests and well-being of one resident (#41).

 Failed to ensure consistent weekly skin assessments and documentation for one resident (#41) with skin integrity issues.

-Failed to consistently implement fall interventions including proper placement of floor mats and use of non-skid socks for one resident (#37).
+Failed to consistently implement fall interventions including proper placement of floor mat and use of non-skid socks for one resident (#37).

-Failed to implement dietary recommendations including special nutrition program fortified foods for one resident (#35) resulting in significant weight loss.
+Failed to implement dietary recommendations including provision of fortified foods for one resident (#35) resulting in significant weight loss.

-Failed to ensure two residents (#144 and #150) were provided oxygen per physician orders, including oxygen without order and oxygen at incorrect flow rate.
+Failed to ensure two residents (#144 and #150) were provided oxygen per physician orders; oxygen administered without order or at incorrect flow rate.

-Failed to monitor target behaviors for one resident (#200) receiving antidepressant medication and failed to limit PRN antipsychotic medication to 14 days for one resident (#35).
+Failed to monitor target behaviors for one resident (#200) on antidepressant medication and failed to limit PRN antipsychotic medication to 14 days for one resident (#35).

 Report Facts